leapfrogtechnology/sync-db/README.md

 Database connections are configured in `connections-sync-db.json` file in your project root directory as shown below.

-Since it contains all your database credentails, it is recommended that you do not commit it to VCS.
+Since it contains all your database credentails, it is recommended that you **DO NOT COMMIT** it to VCS.

 **connections-sync-db.json**
 ```json